|Birth: ||Aug. 4, 1886|

 One evening in the late 1950's, Lydia was struck by a car as she walked home following services at the church.
 From that she suffered a broken hip.
 After her recovery she was no longer able to live independently.
 This was very upsetting to Lydia.
 She had always been fiercely independent: she lived alone following the death of her second husband, managed the filling station, cabins, and the other properties with minimal (if any) help, drove her own car, came and went - whenever and wherever she pleased.

-Lydia was survived by her two daughters, Olis (Roy) Gill of Marietta, Georgia, and Lucille (Burrell) Pannell of Toccoa, Georgia, six grandchildren and three great grandchildren at the time of her death in 1966.
+Lydia was survived by her two daughters, Olis (Roy) Gill of Marietta, Georgia, and Lucille (Burrell) Pannell of Toccoa, Georgia, six grandchildren, three step grandchildren, and three great grandchildren at the time of her death in 1966.

 Lydia Ann Williams Addison Moose was buried in the Hunters Creek Baptist Cemetery in Carnesville, Franklin County, Georgia, where her first husband had been buried 55 years previously.

 Essie Adeline Ayers Williams (1857 - 1942)

 Marcile Addison (1909 - 1910)*

 Mary Eliza J Williams Hemphill (1874 - 1957)*

 Lydia Ann Williams Addison Moose (1886 - 1966)